DigitalBox98/OpenDataquest/README.md

 Start to do copy/paste of the steps description from Allakhazam into your spreadsheet and create a Finish step to finalize your quest.<br><br>

-Start testing and have fun !
+Start testing and share your findinfs !